TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 ### a.
 Content model XML

-I'm not going to enter into details for the same reason there is already documentation on it.
-So I have done the work for you.
-The result comes below and you can click the link to see the full file on GitHub.
+I already edited this file after many meetings with the Med.
+Service discussing which meta-data are relevant for them.
+You can find it below -
+click the link
+ to see the full file on
+GitHub.

 [/repo-amp/src/main/amp/config/alfresco/module/repo-amp/model/medicalServiceModel.xml]({{ site.data.blog.urlExtractMeta }}/repo-amp/src/main/amp/config/alfresco/module/repo-amp/model/medicalServiceModel.xml)
 {% highlight xml%}